Constellation-Labs/documentation-hub/nodes/resources/p12backup-mac.md

 sftp> <br />
 </MacWindow>

+### Download P12 file

-We now have confirmed the location and existence of our `p12` file.
-We can use the sftp CLI `get` command to get the file.
-Since we connected to the `sftp` session from our local temporary backup directory, the file will automatically download to the proper location.
+You have now confirmed the location and existence of your `p12` file.
+You can use the `get` command to get the file.
+Since you're in your temp directory, the file will automatically download there.

 ```
 get my-p12file.p12
 ```

+If the file was downloaded correctly, you should see a `100%` status next to the filename.

 <MacWindow>
 sftp> get my-p12file.p12<br />
 Fetching /home/nodeadmin/tessellation/my-p12file.p12 to my-p12file.p12<br />